PatrikH0lop/vut_fit/README.md

 **Note:** *This repository may contain unfinished work, work in progress or changes that were not presented in the original assignments.
 Also, this is not a complete collection of all assignments.
 It should not be used for plagiarism of any kind.*

+You can find more information about the courses and assignments on the [Wiki](https://github.com/PatrikH0lop/vut_fit/wiki).

 ## Undergraduate studies
 - [First & Second Semester](https://github.com/PatrikH0lop/vut_fit/tree/master/first_year)